 No other BSC has ever answered as many quandries, addressed so many shortcomings, or made selecting the right Class II BSC so simple as the Class II, Type C1.
-Innovative airflow channeling, intelligent programming and safety driven safety design endow the Type C1 with the both safety of a Type B Biosafety Cabinet and the flexibility of a Type A. What's more, it can be converted from Type B to Type A mode or back again with just three small steps.
+Innovative airflow channeling, intelligent programming and safety-driven design endow the Type C1 with the safety of a Type B Biosafety Cabinet and the flexibility of a Type A. What's more, it can be converted from Type B to Type A mode or back again in just three steps.

 All Class II BSCs provide the same level of protection from hazardous aerosols, droplets or particles.
 Type B Biosafety Cabinets surpass the safety of Type A cabinets for handling chemical vapors, due to their single pass airflow pattern.
 Type B cabinets are also recommended when handling powders or radionuclides because they can be fitted with Bag In/Bag Out (BIBO) HEPA filters.
 The Type C1 also utilizes a single pass airflow design in the area of the work surface called the chemical zone.

 When operating connected to its remote exhaust system, the Type C1 in Type B mode and a Type B cabinet are very similar, but one difference is significant.
 When an exhaust system fails, a Type B must engage its interlock and shut the cabinet down–becoming a dead air enclosure.
 Type C1 cabinets use intelligent programming and sensor technology to recognize an exhaust system failure, so their internal exhaust blower is used to maintain safe airflow through the cabinet for up to five minutes after an exhaust failure.

 This programmable form of active protection alerts the BSC operator to the exhaust failure and provides a countdown for full BSC shut down–keeping the user safe all the while.
 This allows the operator time to safely and controllably secure assets, and ready themselves to leave the cabinet without danger.